DanWlker/toolbox.nvim/README.md

 </details>

-2. `select_opts` is passed to vim.ui.select directly, so, if you're custom override expects different values, you can pass them here as well
+2. `select_opts` is passed to vim.ui.select directly, so, if your custom override expects different values, you can pass them here as well

 <details><summary>Change command representation in the list</summary>